micheal-farzadnia/A-convergent-multi-approach-dCF-analysis-of-intrusive-symptoms-in-schizophrenia/README.md

 ## Preprocessing

+Collect rsfMRI data, including clinical measures (PANSS scores), from 83 patients and 89 healthy controls from the COINS repository, as shown in Video 1.mp4.
 Launch SPM and follow a simple workflow as described below:

 ```mermaid
 graph TD;